I-81 Tier 2 NEPA Environmental Study

 In addition, the Tier 2 study will:

-• Validate/update info from Tier 1 (number of lanes needed, traffic)
+• Validate and update information from the Tier 1 FEIS (number of lanes needed, traffic);

-• Look at a “corridor width” and appropriately sized “bubble” for interchanges
+• Examine a “corridor width” and appropriately sized “bubble” for interchanges; and

-• Consider location of lanes (inside, outside, or combination) may be recommended in some locations
+• Consider location of lanes (inside, outside, or combination) based on conditions along the study corridor.

-VDOT held a citizen information meeting to gather public input on an environmental study being conducted for the section of I-81 between exit 118 (Christiansburg) and exit 150 (Botetourt County).
-The meeting was held Wednesday, June 26, in Daleville.
+In June 2013, VDOT held an additional citizen information meeting to gather public input on an environmental study being conducted for the section of I-81 between exit 118 (Christiansburg) and exit 150 (Botetourt County).

-The meetings were held to provide an opportunity for citizens and organizations to give VDOT comments or suggestions on the proposed project and the scope of issues to be addressed in the environmental study.
+The meetings were intended to provide an opportunity for citizens and organizations to give VDOT comments or suggestions on the proposed project and the scope of issues to be addressed in the environmental study.

 Meeting materials from the citizen information meetings held in February 2013: